gmvoit/ExpCGM/notebooks/MSUEssentials.md

 *Contributed by Doruk Yaldiz and Jazzmin Partridge, edited by Mark Voit*

-The Python notebook cells on this page present an implementation of the **ExpCGM** framework that relates a galactic atmosphere's radius to its mean specific energy, based on simple assumptions about the atmosphere's pressure profile and the gravitational potential well confining it.
-To copy and paste a cell into a notebook running on your own computer, move your cursor to the upper right corner of the cell and click on the clipboard icon that appears.
+The Python notebook cells on this page present an implementation of the **ExpCGM** framework that relates a galactic atmosphere's radius to its mean specific energy, based on simple assumptions about the atmosphere's pressure profile and gravitational potential well.
+To copy and paste a cell into your own notebook, move your cursor to the upper right corner of the cell and click on the clipboard icon that appears.

 Before executing the rest of the cells, you will want to import a few items: